Have you ever thought that the QR code you're about to scan can harm you?…

 A surveillance time stamp can be used as evidence to convict a criminal.

 Kendrick Morris is currently on trial in Florida for a brutal rape conviction.
-A mere 7 minutes after the crime was suspected of happening, Morris was caught on Wal-Mart surveillance footage, at a location over a mile away.
+Merely 7 minutes after the crime, Morris was caught on Wal-Mart surveillance footage.
+The location of the camera system was only over a mile away.
 Could Morris have been shopping when this crime took place, or is the time stamp wrong?
-Wal-Mart claims the time on their surveillance cameras was, indeed, incorrect.
+Wal-Mart claims the time on their surveillance cameras was, indeed, incorrect?

 Here is an excerpt from the St. Petersburg Times:

 “Jurors spent the morning watching surveillance video of Morris on the night of the attack, wandering the aisles of a Walmart alone.